bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 - Authorizing the `gh` cli tool: reauthenticate your linked github account with `gh auth login` and following the steps in your terminal

 ### GitHub bcgov organization removal

-After **July 30, 2024**, if an IDIR expires, users won’t automatically be removed from the bcgov GitHub organization.
-This may change in the future.

-Although users won’t be removed, they won’t have write access the bcgov GitHub organization.

 We continue to work towards connecting IDIR expiry to automatic account removal.